andyjakubowski/kingly-site/src/v1/tutorials/real-world.md

 This being a reasonably complex application, we are going to follow an iterative implementation process.
 At each implementation step, we will seek to implement a larger portion of the specification.

 In each step, we will follow the same process:
+- select the user flows we want to implement
-- identify the events and actions to perform as a result of those events
+- identify the corresponding events, and actions to perform as a result of those events
-- modelize the behaviour of the application
-- implement the corresponding Kingly machine
-- perform some basic testing of user flows
 - implement the UI
+- test the UI with storybook
-- implement the actions
+- implement the actions (we will skip testing the actions, as they are pretty straight forward)
+- write tests for the user flows
+- modelize the behaviour of the application corresponding to those user flows
+- implement the corresponding Kingly machine and pass the predefined tests
+- use property-based testing and generative testing to further test the implementation
+- update the implementation to pass the possibly failing tests

 In each step, we will seek to implement a route.
+We start with the home route.